Plaristote/crails/README.md

 Developer and Production server do not conflict: you may want to compile the project twice, with and without the developer mode option, which would give you the ability to swap between developer and production mode simply by changing the CMAKE_BUILD_TYPE variable to Release or Debug in your project's CMakeCache.txt.

+There are two types of server available: aysnchronous and synchronous.
+To compile one or the other, use the `-DUSE_MULTITHREAD=[ON|OFF]` option with cmake.

 Creating a Crails Application
 ========
 The installation of the Crails Framework should have added a ruby script named 'crails' in your bin directory.